 Why play Hip music?
 Simple.
 In our opinion, there is no band that rocks more than The Tragically Hip!
 We take pride in supporting original acts from Ottawa, as well as Charities for kids.
 These little bones will always be close to our hearts.
 Charities supported include The Bear's Children's Fund, The Heart & Stroke Foundation, ALS, Easter Seals, Alzheimer, United Way, CHEO, Canadian Cancer Society, and The Gord Downie Fund for Brain Cancer .

 We are proud to have shared the bill with Canadian acts such as April Wine, Junkhouse, The Sky Diggers, Big Sugar, The Northern Pikes, Barney Bentall, Yukon Blonde, Big Wreck, Trooper, Sass Jordan, and others...

-After over a quarter of a century playing tribute to The Hip, we were the same original five members until recently when Yvon retired -- so for four of us, 'We are the same'.
+After over a quarter of a century playing tribute to The Hip, we were the same original five members until late 2017 when Yvon retired -- so for four of us, 'We are the same'.

 Dan Hilts (Vocals)

 Dan, originally a bassist and then vocalist in Ottawa-based cover band 'Conflict of Interest', has been the sole lead vocalist for Little Bones for over 25 years.
 Little Bones is not a tribute band that attempts to emulate the appearance of The Tragically Hip (respect to those that do), so you will not see Dan with a shaved-head or sporting colored leathers and feathered hats.
 That's just not him.
 You will see him enjoying the experience of the music, and respectfully recreating the sound of Gord Downie's vocals to the best of his abilities.
 Coincidentally, Dan is from Belleville, not far from Kingston, and was also a Goalie in his minor hockey days.